tmbeardsley/lfts_gpu/README.md

 ## Running the program
-After compilation the executable file, lfts-cpu, resides in the 'build' directory.
+After compilation the executable file, lfts-gpu, resides in the 'build' directory.
 An input file must be supplied to the executable at the command line, examples of which are contained in the 'input_files' folder.
 For example, from the top level of the directory tree, the program could be run via: <br><br>
-<b>./build/lfts-cpu ./input_files/input</b>
+<b>./build/lfts-gpu ./input_files/input</b>

 ## Input Files